 As performed by dermatologists or plastic surgeons, “contouring” is an umbrella term for a group of nonsurgical procedures that promise to trim fat in a few different ways.
 They’re getting more popular too: Procedures that focus on fat reduction, like CoolSculpting, increased 7 percent between 2016 and 2017, according to the American Society of Plastic Surgeons.
 Procedures for temporary cellulite removal, such as VelaSmooth, rose 19 percent in the same period.
 Across the board, a 2016 study found, contouring increased 521 percent between 1997 and 2013.

 Noninvasive contouring has a few advantages over surgical alternatives like liposuction, such as minimal side effects and, at least in theory, a lower price point.
 But that doesn’t mean they’re the right fix for everyone.
-“Most of the ‘risks’ of these noninvasive procedures,” said Katerina Gallus, a plastic surgeon in San Diego, “are not understanding the requirement for multiple treatments to obtain an impactful result, and the resulting expense.”
+“Most of the ‘risks’ of these noninvasive procedures,” says Dr. Katerina Gallus, a plastic surgeon in San Diego, “are not understanding the requirement for multiple treatments to obtain an impactful result, and the resulting expense.”